 Tavern 6330’: While the meals at Tavern 6330 or more fine dining and come with the pricetag to match you can still wear your ski gear to eat here.
 The lunch menu is more casual and less expensive but I ate here for dinner.
 With menu items like Lobster Risotto and Chilean Sea Bass you’re in for a real treat.

 It’s clear to see why Northstar Ski Resort is continuously ranked as one of the best Lake Tahoe resorts.
 Lake Tahoe in the winter is such a special time and Northstar has so many winter activities to take advantage of.
 The Northstar Village is phenomenal and I hope to return.
+Interested in other California cities?
+Check out our itineraries for Santa Barbara, Huntington Beach, Oceanside, and Anza Borrego.
 Did you find this post helpful?
 Please share it!

 I was invited to Lake Tahoe as a member of the 2019 Digital Influencer Advisory Board for Visit California.
 As always all opinions are my own and true!